-This course provides an understanding of fundamental concepts in the analysis and design of steel structural members and systems according to the Steel Construction
+This course provides an understanding of fundamental concepts in the analysis and design

 Manual.
 Topics include tension members, compression members, steel building frames, continuous structures, beams, bolted connections, and welded connections.

 ENGR 475: Soil Mechanics

 The course mainly covers the importance of engineering geology, maps, weathering and soil-forming processes, rock mechanics, soil mechanics, mass wasting, groundwater, fluvial processes, land subsidence, engineering geology of coastal regions, and earthquakes, geophysical techniques, and geological hazards.
 It covers the engineering properties of earth materials and their effects on civil engineering work.
 Then it coversthe geotechnical evaluation of soil and rocks, the mitigation of geological hazards like earthquakes, and landslides, and resource evaluation.
 Finally, it covers the field trip andlab visits to explain the physical and chemical properties, which help identify the mineral.
 Prerequisites: ENGR 248